Xhorxh/Heritage-Housing-Issues/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

 ## Business Requirements

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+Lydia Doe, who has an inheritance from a deceased great-grandfather who lived in Ames, Iowa, asks for help to assist in raising the selling price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+Although Lydia has a thorough understanding of real estate costs in her own state and neighborhood, she is concerned that basing her estimates of a property's worth on this knowledge could result in unreliable appraisals.
+In Ames, Iowa, a house might not have the same appeal and value as it does where she is from.
+She found a public dataset with house prices for Ames, Iowa, and will provide that.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.